senakotan/senakotan/README.md

 ## 🚀 About Me
-I design AI-powered software and embedded solutions for real-world applications.**.
+**I build intelligent systems at the intersection of AI and embedded technologies.**

 ---